OnurKerimoglu/stocks_forecasting_live/README.md

 ```
 Notes:
 - A [Makefile](Makefile) automates/facilitates certain operations, as will be referred below.
 - [ruff](https://docs.astral.sh/ruff/) is used as linter and formatter.
+Issue `make quality_checks` to run the quality checks manually.
-Issue `make quality_checks` to run the tests manually.
+- [pytest](https://docs.pytest.org) is used as the testing framework.
+Issue `make tests` to run the (so far only unit) tests manually.
 - [pre-commit](https://pre-commit.com/) hooks will be enabled by the last command above.
 Only the default hooks, private key detection and linting/formatting hooks are specified (see the [config](.pre-commit-config.yaml))

 ### Cloud Infrastructure